The importance of conversion funnels

 E-commerce traffic up, sales not increasing

-Your new continues to see month-over-month increases in traffic across all sources, but sales are not increasing at the rate you’d expect based on market size.
-You’re likely hitting the mark in for your brand, but may be falling flat during the consideration stage where visitors are comparing your products to competitors and reading reviews about your business.
+Your new Shopify store continues to see month-over-month increases in traffic across all sources, but sales are not increasing at the rate you’d expect based on market size.
+You’re likely hitting the mark in generating awareness for your brand, but may be falling flat during the consideration stage where visitors are comparing your products to competitors and reading reviews about your business.

 Are you using a third-party ad network?
 If so, your ad targeting may be resulting in lower-quality traffic that’s less likely to convert.
 Be sure your budget is serving ads to your target market.